shaunthomas999/dev-notes/02-Java/maven/maven.md

     ```
 4. runtime - required at runtime - not in compile time but in test and runtime.
 E.g. JDBC driver
 5. test - required for testing - not transitive.
 E.g., JUnit
-6. import - only available
+6. import - only available for dependency type `<type>pom</type>`.
+Replace declaration with effective pom that is imported.

 `provided` and `test` scope will never end-up in main project